Swallow the Sun

 Swallow the Sun is a Finnish death-doom band founded in 2000 by Juha Raivio.
+The band currently consists of guitarist and founder Juha Raivio, vocalist Mikko Kotamäki, drummer Juuso Raatikainen, guitarist Juho Räihä, and bassist Matti Honkonen.
 Their death-doom style emphasizes melody and atmosphere, and occasionally steps into gothic and black metal territory.
-They have released nine studio albums, one triple album, one EP, one demo, one live album and seven singles.
+They have released nine studio albums, one triple album, one EP, one demo, one live album and seven singles as of 2026.

+The band name originates from the long winter seasons of Finland where the Sun would be blocked for months.
+Its name also references Nordic myths about creatures swallowing the Sun from the sky, usually signifying the end of the world.

 History

 Formation and The Morning Never Came (2000–2004)

 Swallow the Sun was formed in early 2000 by Juha Raivio, soon joined by Pasi Pasanen (both had played together in Plutonium Orange).
 They rehearsed a couple of songs, one of them being "Through Her Silvery Body" which would end up on their first demo, Out of This Gloomy Light.
 In 2001, Markus Jämsen, whom Raivio and Pasanen already knew from their earlier bands, joined as a second guitarist, and Mikko Kotamäki from Funeris Nocturnum as singer; then Aleksi Munter (keyboards) and Matti Honkonen (bass), also of Funeris Nocturnum, joined the band.
 In the spring of 2002 they started arranging songs for the demo Out of This Gloomy Light which was recorded in January 2003 at Sam's Workshop with Sami Kokko, who also mixed the demo.

 A record deal with Firebox Records was signed a few months after the recordings of the demo, and Swallow the Sun entered studio at late July 2003.
 During the following three weeks they recorded their debut album, The Morning Never Came.